acheong08/apple-corelocation-experiments/README.md

 It seems each key denotes a single network of access points.
 This information seems to be collected from within the networks.
 The API is labelled as `wifiQualityTileURL` in the code base.

 The tile key is a [morton encoded number](https://en.wikipedia.org/wiki/Z-order_curve) with what appears to be their own coordinate system (not based on GPS).
 I have used linear regression to successfully convert between GPS (long/lat) to their coordinates ([code](./cmd/regress/main.go)).
-WIP: Translate the morton encoding from Python to Golang

 ## Usage